semademir97/salt-formula/README.md

 the other files are on the client.
 (Virtual Machine)<br>
 ldap-login.sls is Salt Formula file<br>

-running: salt 'minion's name' state.apply ldap-login
+running: salt 'minion's name' state.apply ldap-login <br>

+I don't know how we run these commands without SElinux = disabled.
+Still searching ...